-Your translations can’t be any less than perfect.
-That’s why we’re certified in the latest ISO 17100 translation standards.
-This means you can expect utmost quality from the first client meeting to the final product.
+Your translations can’t be anything less than perfect.
+That’s why we are certified in the latest ISO 17100 translation standards.
+This means you can expect the highest quality from the first client meeting to the final product.

-ISO 17100 requirements govern translation quality for all worldwide agencies.
-Understanding how this standard works will help you weed out poor translation services from the cream of the crop.
+ISO 17100 requirements govern translation quality for all agencies worldwide.
+Understanding how this standard works will help you differentiate between poor and high quality translation services.

 ISO 17100 standards outline expectations for the core processes of the translation industry.
 It sets the required qualifications for all professionals in the translation industry, from translators themselves to project managers and editors.